tuura/streams/README.md

-# typed-streams
+# Experimenting with typed streams

-Experimenting with typed streams
+Build with `stack build`, run tests with `stack test`.